Building Trade Ties with South Korea’s Emerging Female Leaders

 - Working with the private sector, legislative, and other government ministries through trade policy consultations

-- Developing skills to advance in the work place and providing career development guidance
+- Developing skills to advance in the workplace and providing career development guidance

 - Language Skills: Fluent in spoken and written English

-- Government agencies involved in the formation of trade policy
+- Government agencies involved in international trade

 - Private sector and businesses engaged in international trade